 Allowance for the Use of a Motor Vehicle

-An allowance received by an employee for the use of a motor vehicle is considered reasonable, and does not have to be included on the RL-1 slip (see courtesy translation RL-1-T), if the following three conditions are met:
+An allowance received by an employee for the use of a motor vehicle is taxable unless it is considered a reasonable allowance.

 - The allowance is calculated solely on the basis of the actual number of kilometres the vehicle is used by the employee in the performance of his or her duties.